Bench360: Benchmarking Local LLM Inference from 360 Degrees: Introduction

 While users can manually implement specific configurations and iteratively find a working solution through trial and error, this requires considerable time and effort and can still miss the best configuration.
 Users need to monitor relevant system performance and resource metrics alongside task-specific metrics like accuracy.
 What is missing is a benchmarking framework that allows them to: (1) select a set of potentially promising LLMs; (2) define the task with relevant task-specific metrics; (3) define their specific workload scenario; and (4) choose inference engines to evaluate.
-The framework should then provide standardized evaluation across these configurations and deliver comprehensive performance data to help users identify suitable configurations for their specific requirements.
+This framework should provide standardized evaluation across configurations and deliver comprehensive performance data to help users identify suitable configurations for their specific requirements.
 This is exactly what we propose with \textit{Bench360—Benchmarking Local LLM Inference from 360°}: \githuburl.
 Our framework systematically evaluates configurations across models, inference engines, quantization schemes, and deployment scenarios, providing users with actionable insights to make informed deployment decisions rather than relying on costly trial-and-error approaches.

-While many benchmarks have been presented to evaluate large language models---such as MLPerf Inference~\cite{reddi2019mlperf}, Holistic Evaluation of Language Models (HELM)~\cite{liang2023holistic}, and the HuggingFace Open LLM Leaderboard~\cite{open-llm-leaderboard}---most of these focus on cloud-scale deployment, model accuracy, or leaderboard-style comparison.
+While many benchmarks have been presented to evaluate large language models---such as MLPerf Inference~\cite{reddi2019mlperf}, Holistic Evaluation of Language Models (HELM)~\cite{liang2023holistic}, and the HuggingFace Open LLM Leaderboard~\cite{open-llm-leaderboard}---most of them focus on cloud-scale deployment, model accuracy, or leaderboard-style comparison.
 They often lack support for key deployment metrics such as energy efficiency, cold start and latency---all of which are critical for realistic on-premise deployment in constrained environments.
-Furthermore, many existing benchmarks are tightly coupled to specific APIs or evaluation scenarios, limiting their adaptability (see Section~2 for a detailed discussion).
+Furthermore, many existing benchmarks are tightly coupled to specific APIs or evaluation scenarios, limiting their adaptability (see Section~\ref{sec:related} for a detailed discussion).

-In contrast, we introduce a benchmarking framework tailored to the underexplored but increasingly important setting of local LLM deployment for specific tasks, emphasizing supporting practical deployment issues.
+In contrast, Bench360 is tailored to the underexplored but increasingly important setting of local LLM deployment for specific tasks, emphasizing supporting practical deployment issues.
 Overall, Bench360 provides the following key features:

 \begin{itemize}

 \item \textbf{System and Task Metrics.} Bench360 combines system and task-specific metrics in one single framework.
 We integrate not only common efficiency metrics, including latency, throughput, memory usage, cold-start behavior, concurrency resilience and energy consumption, but also task-specific quality metrics (e.g., accuracy, F1, ROUGE) that users can define freely. \textit{This enables the selection of a configuration based on individual trade-offs.}